 5. Be sure to get inside and around the back of your ears.
 But don’t use any small or pointed objects or you can damage your eardrums!

-6. Get all around your neck and use both hands to make sure you get all sides and the back of your neck as well as under your shirt collar.
+6. Get all around your neck and make sure you get all sides as well as under your shirt collar.

 7. Wipe down your hair.
 Use your fingers to help “comb” out any debris.

 8. Use a clean side of the wipe to thoroughly clean your arms.
-Be sure to mop up the dust and debris and not just spread it around.
+Be sure to mop up the soot and debris and not just spread it around.